arionbanki/Arion-ClaimsSignup-SampleClient/README.md

 ![App Screenshot](https://github.com/arionbanki/Arion-ClaimsSignup-SampleClient/blob/main/doc-images/Postman-Cert-Auth-Step4.png)

 ### Authorization - OAuth 2.0
+This method shows how the token is received.
+With this implementation the user needs to get a new access token manually.

-The following needs to be configured
+The following needs to be configured.

 **Access Token URL** - https://curity.arionbanki.is/oauth/v2/oauth-token